 A duplex with a traditional fully finished living unit below grade with the main house above grade, with a Certificate of Occupancy for both units, is an exception to this situation.
-But, I had a client who had a three level contemporary home in a neighborhood with rolling hills and a lake.
+But, I had a client who had a three-level contemporary home in a neighborhood with rolling hills and a lake.
 As a result, the first floor of the home, which contained one bedroom, one bathroom, and a recreation room, sits partially below grade at the back of the house.
 Her home is almost 3,000 square feet of total living space in the real world.
 But in the banking world, based on the Fannie Mae definition of what creates GLA, the appraiser counted my client’s house as closer to 2,000 square feet with a basement!
-Hence, instead of the $900,000 appraisal we were confident in getting in order to refinance the home, we got an appraisal of $780,000 and the refinance had to be canceled.
+Hence, instead of the $900,000 appraisal, we were confident in getting in order to refinance the home, we got an appraisal of $780,000 and the refinance had to be canceled.

 Imagine telling someone who raises a child in that 1st floor bedroom, and entertains and lives in the recreation room, that the square footage has now been erased from the ability to be counted as Gross Living Area!
 It seems absurd.
-If the market will bear a price of $900,000, why wouldn’t it be able to be appraised that way.
+If the market will bear a price of $900,000, why wouldn’t it be able to be appraised that way?

 And the more frustrating part of this story is that when my client bought the home in the real estate boom of the early 2000’s, Fannie Mae and the banking industry interpreted their own rules much more loosely, so this issue did not come up when my client bought the home.
-So now the client may have trouble selling the home, because potential buyers will have trouble getting the proper appraisal to support the contract price.
+So now the client may have trouble selling the home because potential buyers will have trouble getting the proper appraisal to support the contract price.

 There are more homes than you may think that fit this scenario.
 I have seen homes in urban settings where the 1st level is entirely below grade to some degree, and I have seen many homes in areas that are not flat where part of the 1st floor is below grade.
-Take a look around you the next time you are driving around a neighborhood, and see how many homes have a 1st floor that is not a basement, that are partially or completely below grade.
+Take a look around you the next time you are driving around a neighborhood, and see how many homes have a 1st floor that is not a basement, but that is partially or completely below grade.

 As an aside, below is the oddball potential solution my client and I considered at the time:

 “I just had an odd idea pop into my head on the issue of the first level being partially below grade, which Fannie Mae uses as an excuse to dismiss all of the first level and not use it as Gross Living Area.
-I am getting ready to go through a similar scenario on another appraisal right now, and was trying to come up with something for what I know will be a problem for those clients.
-And it just hit me, and it may sound crazy to you but I wanted to run it by you nonetheless, how about digging out around the first level, re-landscaping, and magically make the whole first level above grade!?
+I am getting ready to go through a similar scenario on another appraisal right now and was trying to come up with something for what I know will be a problem for those clients.
+And it just hit me, and it may sound crazy to you but I wanted to run it by you nonetheless.
+How about digging out around the first level, re-landscaping, and magically make the whole first level above grade!?

-I ran it by my other clients who will have this issue, and they are considering this and are going to get estimates to dig it out, make it pretty with new landscaping, and then we can use the whole first level as Gross Living Area, and get the appraisal that we deserve.
-Obviously we do not want to do something that would ruin the way the house sits and looks against the landscape and the yard, and we also would not want to do something that would be expensive, but just a thought I wanted to run by you.”
+“I ran it by my other clients who will have this issue, and they are considering this and are going to get estimates to dig it out, make it pretty with new landscaping, and then we can use the whole first level as Gross Living Area, and get the appraisal that we deserve.
+Obviously, we do not want to do something that would ruin the way the house sits and looks against the landscape and the yard, and we also would not want to do something that would be expensive, but just a thought I wanted to run by you.”

 Imagine having to dig out part of your first level, rip up shrubs, plant new landscaping, painting, and paying for all of it, just to be able to sell or refinance!